2120 CPI Authority for Investigating Reports of Abuse or Neglect

 A CPI investigation is considered an employee abuse or neglect investigation when:

-- A DFPS employee or SSCC employee is alleged to have abused or neglected a child in his or her own family.
+• A DFPS or SSCC employee is alleged to have abused or neglected a child in his or her own family.

-- A DFPS employee, contracted staff, volunteer, or intern or an SSCC employee is alleged to have abused or neglected a child in DFPS conservatorship.
+• A DFPS employee, contracted staff, volunteer, intern, or an SSCC employee is alleged to have abused or neglected a child in DFPS conservatorship.

-Special investigators are assigned to conduct employee investigations meeting the above criteria.
+• Special investigators are assigned as primary to conduct employee investigations meeting the above criteria.
 If a special investigator is the alleged perpetrator in an employee investigation, CPI conducts the investigation.

 Case Sensitivity